ibrahimberb/Predicting-Mutation-Effects/README.md

-# Predicting Mutation-Effects

-Predator

-PredatorAnalysis

-DataPreparer (?)
+# PREDATOR: Predicting the impact of cancer somatic mutations on protein-protein interactions